-The old adage 'Prevention is better than cure' was never more relevant than in the prevention of injury to sportspeople.
+The adage 'Prevention is better than cure' was never more relevant than in the prevention of injury to sportspeople.
 No one has time to be injured.
-Setting aside the freak accident that will always happen from time-to-time, however careful we may act and however knowledgeable we may become, there are a host of approaches that need to be considered in injury prevention.
-This month, for example, we take a look at papers reporting on different types of injuries and their potential causes as well as intervention programs designed to reduce injury such as education through video exposure, specific training and psychological profiling.
+Setting aside the freak accident that will always happen from time to time, however careful we may act and however knowledgeable we may become, there are a host of approaches that need to be considered in injury prevention.
+This month, for example, we take a look at papers reporting on different types of injuries and their potential causes as well as intervention programs designed to reduce injury such as education through video exposure, specific training, and psychological profiling.

-At one end of the spectrum of injury causes is 'collision' and a paper looking at ice hockey revealed that 65% of all injuries occurred during games and, of those, around 50% arose resulted from collisions during actual games either between players or between player and boards.
-This means that one third of all injuries to ice hockey players occur as a direct result of collision during match play.
+At one end of the spectrum of injury, causes are 'collision' and a paper looking at ice hockey revealed that 65% of all injuries occurred during games and, of those, around 50% arose resulted from collisions during actual games either between players or between player and boards.
+This means that one-third of all injuries to ice hockey players occur as a direct result of a collision during match play.
 The question that should be asked at this point is 'Is this level of injury acceptable?'
-If not then further measures are required.
+If not, then further measures are required.
 What else can be done?

 A different study looked at the causes of head injuries in elite football (soccer) players.
-Not surprisingly, it concluded that from 112 cases of head injury, 58% were caused during collision between players and, of these a high elbow caused 79 cases.
-The report asks the question 'should rules be more strictly applied or even should rules be changed to protect players?'
+Not surprisingly, it concluded that from 112 cases of head injury, 58% were caused during a collision between players, and of these a high elbow caused 79 cases.
+The report asks the question 'should rules be more strictly applied, or even should the rules be changed to protect players?'

 One approach that completely failed to show any positive outcome was the use of a video-based awareness program with elite male soccer players from Iceland.
 The program included a 15-minute presentation with information on the injury risk of playing elite soccer, typical injuries, and their mechanisms.
-Then the players worked together in pairs and analyzed video sequences to develop preventive strategies.
-Absolutely no change in injury occurrence, rate and type was observed throughout the following football season in comparison with the two previous seasons.
+Then the players worked together in pairs and analysed video sequences to develop preventive strategies.
+No change in injury occurrence, rate, and type was observed throughout the following football season in comparison with the two previous seasons.

 A physical approach that also showed measurable success was applied to rugby league players.
 Based on a specific tapering of pre-season training loads with a group of 220 sub-elite players over 3 years, with controls in place, the players who underwent the tapering demonstrated a significantly lower injury rate.

 Incidentally, the same players also showed an increase in maximal aerobic power.
-These results suggest to me, at least in part, that taking account of overload/adaptation/recovery actually works since surely, fitter and better-rested players are more likely to avoid certain types of injury?!
+These results suggest to me, at least in part, that taking into account overload/adaptation/recovery works since surely, fitter and better-rested players are more likely to avoid certain types of injury?!

-Classification of risk groups and prioritizing these can also help to prevent injury so it may come as a surprise to find that if you have a family member with an anterior cruciate ligament problem you are more than twice as likely as anyone else to suffer a related problem!
-This was the finding from a study that looked at matching patients with diagnosed problems with similar people i.e. taking account of gender, age and primary sport.
+Classification of risk groups and prioritizing these can also help to prevent injury, so it may come as a surprise to find that if you have a family member with an anterior cruciate ligament problem you are more than twice as likely as anyone else to suffer a related problem!
+This was the finding from a study that looked at matching patients with diagnosed problems with similar people i.e. taking into account gender, age, and primary sport.

-The paper reports on some clear relationships between training intolerance and long-term, high volume training but concludes that further research is essential to gain a fuller understanding.
-Maybe more quality, less volume is the answer to this conundrum?
+The paper reports on some clear relationships between training intolerance and long-term, high-volume training but conclude that further research is essential to gain a fuller understanding.
+More quality, less volume is the answer to this conundrum?

 In a broad review of the clinical literature on acute muscle injury a paper once again spells out the general risk factors as being previous recent muscle injury and past muscle injury, decreased muscle strength (mainly eccentric muscle strength), muscle imbalance (decreased eccentric (antagonist) to concentric (agonist) muscle strength), decreased musculotendinous flexibility, increased age, and increased training load.
 Many of these factors can be attenuated or dealt with this prior knowledge.

 The same author reviews chronic muscle strains and once again reports that a history of injury is very common.
-Together these papers support the notion that complete and appropriate treatment and rehabilitation is fundamental in avoidance of repeat injury.
+Together these papers support the notion that complete and appropriate treatment and rehabilitation are fundamental to the avoidance of repeat injury.
 The challenge is to recognize that the level of function required by the sports participant is usually measurably higher than that of the average patient and that full performance can only be achieved following extensive and progressive rehabilitation.

 This article first appeared in: